Lecture 15 - Class Activity ANCOVA

 • Homogeneity of slopes is the most critical assumption

-• Parallel lines in your plot suggest homogeneous slopes
+• Parallel lines in plot suggest homogeneous slopes

 • Non-parallel lines indicate heterogeneous slopes - use alternative methods